LinkWellNodes/Documentation/docs/services/Job-Info.md

 #### **GET > Uint256[]**

-HTTP GET to any public API which parses the response, multiplies the result by a multiplier and returns an unsigned integer **uint256** array.
+HTTP GET to any public API which parses the response, multiplies the result by a multiplier and returns an unsigned integer array (**uint256[]**).

 | Address                                    | JobID                            | Job Cost              |
 |--------------------------------------------|----------------------------------|-----------------------|